TJRelly/smart-brain/README.md

 ### Challenges:
 The original project uses deprecated components that the learner is expected to correct.
 The API documentation had completely changed since the making of the original project.
 I was able to implement the face detection after after extensively searching the internet for answers.
 Using the same process, I incorporated multiple-face detection as oposed to the single face detection of the original project.
 Additionally, I selected different npm components based on ease of use, clarity of documentation, and cleaness of code.
 These factors should make maintanence easier and quicker.

- *Coming soon:*
-- [ ] Node & Express Backend server to manage the users.
-- [ ] MongoDB database to store the user's info.

 ### Website Deployed

 You can find the project website here: [Smart Brain](https://tjrelly.github.io/smart-brain/)

 ---